-- · market events that affect the liquidity or marketability of the Fund's assets; - the Fund no longer being Liquid or able to meet its liquidity requirements; or - investor activity has affected the Fund's ability to realise assets at an acceptable price.
+- market events affect the liquidity or marketability of the Fund's assets; - the Fund is no longer Liquid or cannot meet its liquidity requirements; or - investor activity has affected the Fund's ability to realise assets at an acceptable price.

-If we, as Responsible Entity, determine that it is in the best interests of all unitholders, we may suspend or delay withdrawals and these payments make take longer than the typical timeframe.
-The timeframe in which we have to meet a withdrawal request is set out in the constitution of the Fund and outlined in Section 8 'Investing in the Fund'.
+If we, as Responsible Entity, determine that this is in the best interests of all unit holders, we may suspend or delay withdrawals and these payments make take longer than the typical timeframe.
+The timeframe in which we have to meet a withdrawal request is set out in the constitution of the Fund and outlined in Section 7 'Investing in the Fund'.

-Where the Fund is not liquid, you may only withdraw when we make an offer to withdraw to all investors, as required by the Corporations Act.
-For information on withdrawal restrictions, refer to 'Delays to withdrawal payments' in Section 7.
+Where the Fund is not Liquid, you may only withdraw when we make an offer to withdraw to all investors, as required by the Corporations Act.

-7. How Fund Works
+6. How the Fund works